sonnynomnom/greenpoint-face-shields/README.md

 Tested a bunch of different prints and materials but ended up on the following for maximum comfortability, durability, and reusablility:

-- Lexan Sheet, Polycarbonate 1/32" (3-hole punched and needle filed)
+- Lexan Sheet, Polycarbonate 1/32", Clear (3-hole punched and needle filed)
-- Buttonhole elastic
+- Reinforcement Labels, Clear
-- Reinforcement labels
+- Buttonhole Elastic, Brown

 ## Orders